 It addresses deterring threat from terrorism through examination of how criminals and terrorists make decisions, and reports on interventions that prevent and counter extremism.
 This includes interventions that offer promise in disrupting groups through Telegram, and those that consider effective management of terrorism-related offenders in prison.

-It looks at public experiences of counter terrorism measures in the UK and overseas; reports on how members of the public can help deter threat by reporting suspicious behaviour; and how to inoculate against the spread of disinformation.
+It looks at public experiences of counter terrorism measures in the UK and overseas; examines how members of the public can help deter threat by reporting suspicious behaviour; and explores how to inoculate against the spread of disinformation.

 The theme also considers how security professionals can communicate better with employees about how to protect organisations; understanding and mitigating the risk of large-scale change to counterproductive workplace behaviour; and how to best protect staff from phishing attacks in order to mitigate cyber threats.

-The innovative tools outlined in the imaginative scenario planning toolkit enables policy makers to consider future threat and how to deter it.
+The innovative tools outlined in the imaginative scenario planning toolkit enable policy makers to consider future threat and deterrence.